christierney/slack-pull-reminder/README.md

 ### options

-* `-r`, `--room` [required]: the name or id of the HipChat room to notify
+* `-k`, `--hook` [required]: the webhook URL from the Slack App installation
-* `-a`, `--auth` [required]: a HipChat v2 API auth token (personal or room)
 * `-u`, `--user`: a GitHub username (required if accessing a private repo)
 * `-p`, `--password`: a GitHub personal access token (required if accessing a private repo)
 * `-d`, `--domain`: the GitHub domain to query (defaults to `api.github.com`.)
   Do not include protocol or path components.
 Example: `github.mydomain.com`.
-* `-c`, `--color`: the background color to use for the room notification.
+* `-c`, `--color`: the sidebar color to use for the room notification.
-  Choices are yellow, green, red, purple, gray, or random (defaults to yellow.)
 * `repos` [required]: one or more repositories to check for open pull requests.
   These are positional arguments and must come after all other options.
   The syntax is `<user|org>/<repo>`, e.g. `github/hubot`.

 ### example

-Report open pull requests from the `github/hubot` repo to the HipChat room named `myroom`, using HipChat auth token `abc123`.
+Report open pull requests from the `github/hubot` repo.

-    remind.py --room=myroom --auth=abc123 github/hubot
+    remind.py --room=myroom --hook=<slack webhook url> github/hubot

-Report open pull requests from `myorg/a` and `myuser/b` repos on a GitHub Enterprise server hosted at `github.mydomain.com` to the HipChat room with ID `1234`, using HipChat auth token `abc123`.
+Report open pull requests from `myorg/a` and `myuser/b` repos on a GitHub Enterprise server hosted at `github.mydomain.com`.

-    remind.py -d github.mydomain.com -r 1234 -a abc123 myorg/a myuser/b
+    remind.py -d github.mydomain.com -k <slack webhook url> myorg/a myuser/b

 Suggestion: create a shell script that calls this with your desired arguments, and run it regularly with `cron`.